Updated April 3, 2017

-The bill “switcheroo” technique has also become the common scam.
-The passenger will hand the driver a $50 or a $100 to pay the cab fare.
-The driver quickly switches the bill with a counterfeit and hands it back to the passenger claiming it is fake (or in some cases they will switch it with a smaller bill and suggest that you made an error EX: You give a 50, they show you a 5 and suggest you are mistaken and you attempted to pay with a 5 instead of a 50).
+The bill “switcheroo” technique has also become a common scam.
+The passenger will hand the driver a $500 or a $200 to pay the cab fare.
+The driver quickly switches the bill with a counterfeit and hands it back to the passenger claiming it is fake (or in some cases they will switch it with a smaller bill and suggest that you made an error EX: You give a 500 note, they show you a 5 and suggest you are mistaken and you attempted to pay with a 5 instead of a 500).

 Tip: To avoid this scam bend a corner or mark the bill you have before paying.
 Alternatively pay close attention, lean forward, say the amount you are handing over and watch the transaction.
 Either preventive technique should help you steer clear.

 Bars and night clubs have low lighting and are full of buzzed clientele.
 The unsuspecting drinker can easily be passed fake bills as change if they are not paying attention.
 Be aware of all transactions in this city.

 Please keep in mind that everyone in Buenos Aires is not out to get you.
 It only takes a few bad apples to spoil the reputations of cab drivers and nightclubs/bars.
 Simply paying attention and using good judgment will keep you out of harm’s way in Buenos Aires.
 Thieves will prey upon those that appear distracted or disoriented.